johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

  - **Blocking inappropriate sites on Edge for Business.**  Microsoft Edge is introducing Web Content Filtering (WCF) for EDU and SMB organizations to help them keep students and employees safe online.
 Configure the feature using the Microsoft Edge management service.
-Admins can block millions of inappropriate sites by simply selecting categories.
+Admins can block millions of inappropriate sites by selecting categories.
 This feature updates daily and works even when devices are off the organization’s network.
 For more information, see [Configure Web Content Filtering on Microsoft Edge](/deployedge/microsoft-edge-web-content-filtering).  **Note:** This experience is in public preview.

 ## Version 137.0.3296.30: May 19, 2025